AbdullahMufti/BulkyPixels/src/content/homepage/_index.md

 features:
   - title: "Who we are?"
     image: "/images/OfficeLook.jpeg"
     content: "Bulky pixel is a web and game development company that is working for hundreds of businesses virtually.
 We provide a complete package of services.
 Our designing and content writing departments are also working successfully.
 We have risen through the ranks from a small startup to a team and now to a software house with multiple departments.
-What's Included in BulkyPixels \n https://hackthon-ecommerce-mobile-store.vercel.app/"
+What's Included in BulkyPixels - ML For U - \n "
     bulletpoints:
       - "Web Site - NodeJs , React "
       - "Learning Magment System (LMS) & School Magment System (SMS)"